benbjohnson/clock/README.md

 around the standard library's [`time`][time] package so that the application can use the realtime clock while tests can use the mock clock.

-The module is currently maintained by @djmitche.
+This module is no longer maintained.

 [time]: https://pkg.go.dev/github.com/benbjohnson/clock